 The fact that they even thought they were running low is still pretty insane, because the Mayflower was reportedly carrying 10,000 barrels of wine, in addition to a large supply of beer.
 Truly, it takes a special kind of person to look at 10,000 barrels of wine and say "What if we run out between Massachusetts and New York?
 Forget it, we're stopping here, this is where we live now."

 So that's why the Pilgrims landed on, settled and eventually had the first Thanksgiving: we were simply out of beer.

 In The Early Days, There Was No Legal Drinking Age

 The drinking age of the United States is one of the highest in the world at 21 years old.
 It took effect in all states in 1984, after Ronald Reagan threatened to cut the federal highway budget of any state that didn't comply with the mandate.
 But, back before Prohibition, the rules were a lot more loose.

 From 1176 to 1919 (the beginning of Prohibition), there was no set drinking age for the country as a whole.
-States set their own drinking ages – and 15 was a pretty common one – but some states didn't enforce a drinking age at all.
+States set their own drinking ages – and 15 was a pretty common one – but most states didn't enforce a drinking age at all.